-While funding diversification is ultimately an internal matter for each NGO, this IO will support efforts to diversify funding, particularly by local NGOs that Australia has been working with for many years and that continue to play essential roles in service provision.
-This IO seeks to address ongoing provision of those services, while localising and diversifying funding sources for local NGO sustainability.
+This IO will support efforts to diversify funding, particularly for local NGOs that Australia has been working with for many years and that continue to play essential roles in service provision in both sectors.
+The IO seeks to address ongoing service provision, while localising, diversifying and building sustainability funding sources for services provided by local NGOs.

-EOPO 2: Increased accessibility of quality services for persons with disabilities and people affected by GBV
+EOPO 2: Increased accessibility of quality services for persons with disabilities and for women affected by GBV

-Under this EOPO there will be two activity workstreams focusing on the two target groups (persons with disabilities and people affected by GBV).
-Activities in the workstreams under this EOPO could be scaled to include other services and target groups were funding available.
-An initial focus on the health sector elements of both workstreams is proposed.
-This takes into account the technical alignment in both workstreams, capitalises on gains made under the previous investments under EVAW and DRIC, and provides opportunities for synergies and encouragement through DFAT health sector investments, such as the Cambodia Health Equity and Quality Improvement Project (H-EQIP).
+Under this EOPO there will be two activity workstreams focusing on the two target groups (persons with disabilities and women affected by GBV).
+Activities in the workstreams under this EOPO could be scaled to include other services and target groups where funding available.
+An initial focus will be on the health sector elements of both workstreams.
+This reflects both workstreams' technical alignment, capitalises on gains made under the previous EVAW and DRIC investments, and maximise synergies with DFAT health sector investments, such as the Cambodia Health Equity and Quality Improvement Project (H-EQIP).
+Technical engagement with RGC at sub-national level would take place in two ways: via (strengthened) RGC mechanisms (i.e. national MoSVY representatives are capacitated to engage with provincial and district counterparts) and through service providers working with subnational RGC agencies.
+Modalities would be clarified in activity proposals, tailored to the relevant activity.